End-of-Life Pet Services in Maryland

 Whether they’re cats, dogs, or pocket pets, our furry friends find a place in our hearts and our homes, and realizing they’re nearing the end of their life can be a very scary and painful process.
 At Germantown Vet, we can help you handle the end of your pet’s life with dignity and compassion.

-Call us today at 240-252-7467 to get more information about your pet’s end of life services and to discuss your options.
+Call us today at 240-252-7467 to get more information about your pet’s end-of-life services and discuss your options.

 Senior Pet Care

 As your pet ages, it may be time to consider special senior pet care.
 Adjusting diet, exercise, and lifestyle for your dog, cat, or other pet can help increase quality of life and help them live a longer, healthier life.

 Every pet is different, and what lifestyle changes are best might vary.
 You can talk with one of our veterinarians to determine what will work best for your beloved pet.

 One of the most common questions pet owners ask themselves is, “Is it time?”
 That is a very difficult question, and it is one that should be discussed with your veterinarian.
 Many times, we have pets visit us at the end of their life who are experiencing a lot of pain, and their quality of life has deteriorated.
 In these cases, it is often the humane thing to do to put them down.